marcomq/nimview/README.md

 There are another 2 cool similar frameworks: The very popular framework [eel](https://github.com/ChrisKnott/Eel) for python and its cousin [neel](https://github.com/Niminem/Neel) for nim.
 While the use case seems to be similar, there are some major differences:
-- Both eel and neel make it easy to call back-end side functions from Javascript and also call exposed Javascript from back-end.
-The later one is currently not possible with Nimview.
-  Nimview will just make it easy to trigger back-end routes from Javascript but wil currentlyl not expose Javascript functions to the back-end side.
-  Calling javascript from server side usually makes application flow more difficult, but an event system is planned for a future release to send information easier to the client, while the server callback is still running.
-- With Nimview, you also don't need a webserver running that might take requests from any other user on localhost as you use Webview in release mode.
+- With Nimview, you don't need a webserver running that might take requests from any other user on localhost as you use Webview in release mode.
 This improves security as you don't need to worry about open ports or other attack vectors that need to be considered when running a webserver application.
 It also makes it easy to run multiple applications without having port conflicts.
 - Nimview also includes a simple global token check in release mode that may be able to prevent most CSRF attacks when the server is running on localhost.
-- Nimview can compile to a single executable binary which makes deployemnt and distribution very easy.

 ### Difference to Flask
 [Flask](https://github.com/pallets/flask) is probably the most popular python framework to create micro services and Nimview/AsyncHttpServer probably cannot compete with the easiness or with the amount of available plugins of Flask for simple python cloud applications.
 But the use-case is different.
-While flask was desinged to serve HTML and have easy routes for "get" and "post", Nimview was just designed to trigger user events from ajax using "post".
+While flask was desinged to serve HTML and have easy RESTful routes for "get" and "post", Nimview was just designed to trigger user events from ajax using "post".
 Nimview will not support server side template engines as flask does.
 The front-end code needs to care of routes and rendering.

 Nimview can also create static binaries that can run in a minimal tiny Docker container that doesn't even need an installed python environment, as long as no python code is used.
 So you might create containers for your application that have just a few MB.
 Those deploy and startup much faster than Flask applications.
 Make sure to avoid building with Webview when creating binaries for Docker by compiling with `-d:useServer`, or you need to include GTK libraries in your container.

 ### Wails
 After releasing the first 0.1.0 version of Nimview, I found out about [Wails](https://github.com/wailsapp/wails).
 And I found out that I nearly created a Wails clone.
 Just - Wails had some nice additional features that Nimview didn't had.
-So - Wails became a big inspiration for Nimview 0.2.0:
+So - Wails became a big inspiration for Nimview Version 0.2.0:
 - Compilation to a single static binary was added,
 - Multiple arguments for server functions were added and
-- Server functions are automatically exposed to the client when registered on server
+- Server functions are automatically exposed to the client when registered on server Version 0.3.0:
+- Calling JS functions directly from back-end

 Nimview still has a smaller code base and creates even smaller binaries.
 You also have classical languages for your back-end as C, C++ or Python code - and you can mix those with Nim.